EyalBrilling/914-PC-BOT-integration-with-raspberry-pi-4-and-ROS2/docs/raspberry_pi_setup.md

 Connect Your pi4 sd card to a USB stick and connect it to your computer.

-using the rasperry pi4 imager:
+using the raspberry pi4 imager:

 ```shell
 sudo apt install rpi-imager